mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-5-9-14.gif">
 </details><br>

-15. As the site owner, I want to make sure users are directed back to the index page of the website and do not use their browser's back button should they come across a 404 page not found error.
+#### Site Owner

+16. As the site owner, I want to receive feedback from players so I can understand if they are enjoying the game, identify any bugs, and continually improve the game.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|